JINXER000/GIE-mapping/README.md

 # Docker Support

-To make the installation and development of GIE-mapping easier, the docker-based installation is introduced.
+To make the installation and development of GIE-mapping easier, the docker-based installation is introduced for Nvidia Xavier NX.
 Users only need to pull the image from [docker hub](hub.docker.com), and use the provided scripts to finish the installation easily.

 ## Docker installation
 Users can follow the simplified instructions below or follow the [Official instruction](https://docs.docker.com/engine/install/ubuntu/) and [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/).